 We found that the hypoplasia prevalence and pattern (i.e., tooth loci affected) were very different depending on the locality and the species concerned.
 Except for Kumbi 4, the prevalence was relatively high (> 10 %) at all sites of our early-middle Miocene sample.
 Even though nine species of rhinocerotids are found at Kumbi 4, such a low prevalence is in agreement with previous results in the region over the Cenozoic (Roohi et al., 2015), and coherent with the very favorable, low-stress context hypothesized at this locality, that is a rich vegetation under a warm and humid climate (Antoine et al., 2013).

 The prevalence of hypoplasia is high at Béon 1 (>25 %) for all rhinocerotids except H. beonense, with molars being particularly affected with respect to other dental loci.
 Second and third molars are the last teeth to develop and erupt in rhinocerotids (Hitchins, 1978; Hillman-Smith et al., 1986; Böhmer et al., 2016), and stresses on these late-developed teeth have been correlated with environmental, seasonal stresses in sheep (Upex and Dobney, 2012).
 Although subtropical wet conditions are reconstructed at Béon 1 (just prior to the MCO), periodic droughts are also reported in the area at that time (Duranthon et al., 1999; Hullot and Antoine, 2020).
-Interestingly, the least affected species is the elasmotheriine H. beonense, an early representative of a clade adapted to relatively open and arid environments (Cerdeño and Nieto, 1995; Iñigo and Cerdeño, 1997), and which displays a mixed-feeding diet (Figure 4).
-On the contrary, both teleoceratine species, often considered swamp dwellers, display a high prevalence of hypoplasia (Figure 5).
+Interestingly, the least affected species is the elasmotheriine H. beonense, an early representative of a clade adapted to relatively open and arid environments (Cerdeño and Nieto, 1995; Iñigo and Cerdeño, 1997), and which displays a mixed-feeding diet thus probably not relying on a single (or a few) specific resource(s) (Figure 4).
+On the contrary, both teleoceratine species, often considered swamp dwellers hence probably depending on water availability, display a high prevalence of hypoplasia (Figure 5).

 We found a very high prevalence of hypoplasia at Gračanica, with nearly 50 % of the teeth bearing at least one hypoplastic defect.
 The proposed age for the locality ranges between 14.8 and 13.8 Ma (Göhlich and Mandic, 2020), which is an interval of great climatic changes.
-Indeed, though included in the MCO, the interval from 14.7 to 14.5 Ma present an increased seasonality in precipitations, with prolonged dry periods (Böhme, 2003).
+Indeed, though included in the MCO, the interval from 14.7 to 14.5 Ma present an increased seasonality in precipitations, with extended dry periods (Böhme, 2003).
 On the other hand, an abrupt cooling occurred between 14 and 13.5 Ma, correlating with the Mi-3 event (Zachos et al., 2001; Böhme, 2003; Holbourn et al., 2014; mMCT of Westerhold et al., 2020).
 Besides this challenging environmental context for the rhinocerotids, our DMTA results suggest a potential competition for food resources (Figure 3), that could have generated stressful conditions.

 At Sansan, the prevalence of hypoplasia is overall moderate (~ 10 %) and defects are only found in two species out of four: H. tetradactylum and B. brachypus (only one M1).
 The pattern of hypoplasia for H. tetradactylum, with various loci affected, suggests different stresses and timing, from in utero (D2) to post-weaning (M3).
 It is quite remarkable, as the proximity of the MCO peak (Maridet and Sen, 2012) leading to seasonal warm and moist conditions (Costeur et al., 2012), would seemingly constitute relatively low stress conditions for the concerned rhinocerotids.